Common pitfalls in OMS design

 • Rename one of the events.

 • Keep only one event.
-We recommend having reusable events in the main process rather than using those from some sub-processes.
+We recommend having reusable events in the main process rather than using those from sub-processes.

 States with only outgoing transitions